Does Cu2 Ion Reacts With Sucrose

 Q1: Can sucrose reduce Cu²⁺ under any conditions?

 A1: Under normal conditions, sucrose cannot reduce Cu²⁺.
-Extreme conditions, such as very high temperatures and pressures in the presence of strong catalysts, might lead to some degree of sucrose degradation that could potentially interact with Cu²⁺, but this is highly unlikely under typical laboratory or industrial settings.
+Extreme conditions, such as very high temperatures and pressures in the presence of strong catalysts, might lead to some degree of sucrose degradation that could potentially interact with Cu²⁺, but this is highly unlikely under typical laboratory or industrial settings And that's really what it comes down to..

 Q2: What happens if I mix sucrose and a Cu²⁺ solution?